radhikam01/Data-Analysis-Using-Python/Final/ReadMe.md

 # Conclusion:

-According to the screenshots, 'Anaclasis: A Haunting Gospel of Malice & Hatred' where 'Anaclasis' is the Band name and 'A Haunting Gospel of Malice & Hatred' is the top most album with an average score of 0.9675.
+According to the screenshots:
+- 'Anaclasis: A Haunting Gospel of Malice & Hatred' where 'Anaclasis' is the Band name and 'A Haunting Gospel of Malice & Hatred' is the    top most album with an average score of 0.9675.
 This means that this album is the most reviewed album by the listeners.
-Following that is 'Realm of Chaos: Slaves to Darkness' where 'Realm of Chaos' is the band name and 'Slaves to Darkness' is the second top most album with an average score of 0.940526.
+- Following that is 'Realm of Chaos: Slaves to Darkness' where 'Realm of Chaos' is the band name and 'Slaves to Darkness' is the second    top most album with an average score of 0.940526.

 # ANALYSIS 4